 As a result of the Acquisition, F-star Gamma became a wholly-owned subsidiary of the Company and the Company changed the entity's name to Denali BBB Holding Limited.
 In addition, the Company became a direct licensee of certain intellectual property of F-star Ltd by way of the Company's assumption of F-star Gamma's license agreement with F-star Ltd, dated August 24, 2016, (the "F-star Gamma License").
 The Company made initial exercise payments under the Purchase Agreement and the F-star Gamma License, in the aggregate, of \$17.8 million.
-In addition, the Company is required to make future contingent payments, to F-star Ltd and the former shareholders of F-star Gamma, up to a maximum amount as of the date of acquisition of \$447.0 million in the aggregate upon the achievement of certain defined preclinical, clinical, regulatory and commercial milestones.
-These include up to \$27.0 million in preclinical contingent payments, \$50.0 million in clinical contingent payments, \$120.0 million in regulatory contingent payments and \$250.0 million in commercial contingent payments.
-The amount of the contingent payments will vary based on whether F-star delivers an Fcab (constant Fc-domains with antigen-binding activity) that meets pre-defined criteria and whether the Fcab has been identified solely by the Company or solely by F-star or jointly by the Company and F-star.
+In addition, the Company is required to make contingent payments, to F-star Ltd and the former shareholders of F-star Gamma, up to a maximum amount following completion of the research phase of the F-star collaboration of \$243.0 million in the aggregate upon the achievement of certain defined preclinical, clinical, regulatory and commercial milestones.
+These include up to \$3.0 million in preclinical contingent payments, \$60.0 million in regulatory contingent payments and \$150.0 million in commercial contingent payments.
+Through December 31, 2022, \$1.5 million of preclinical contingent payments had been paid to F-star.

 The Company concluded that the assets acquired and liabilities assumed upon the exercise of the Option Agreement did not meet the accounting definition of a business, and as such, the acquisition was accounted for as an asset purchase.
-As the transaction was accounted for as an asset purchase rather than a business combination, the Company did not recognize any contingent consideration on the acquisition date.
-To date, the Company has paid consideration of \$19.8 million in the aggregate, consisting of up-front and contingent consideration, all of which was recorded as research and development expense as incurred.
-The Company recognized \$1.5 million of contingent consideration as research and development expense for the year ended December 31, 2019.
-There was no contingent consideration recognized for the years ended December 31, 2021 and 2020.
-Any future contingent consideration is expected to be recognized as incurred in research and development expense on the Consolidated Statements of Operations and Comprehensive Income (Loss).
+As the transaction was accounted for as an asset purchase rather than a business combination, the Company did not recognize any contingent consideration liability on the acquisition date.
+To date, the Company has paid consideration of \$19.8 million in the aggregate, consisting of up-front and preclinical contingent consideration, all of which was recorded as research and development expense as incurred.
+There was no contingent consideration is expected to be recognized as incurred in research and development expense on the Consolidated Statements of Operations and Comprehensive Income (Loss).

 Under the F-star Collaboration Agreement, the Company was responsible for certain research costs incurred by F-star Ltd in conducting activities under an agreed development plan for each Fcab, for up to 24 months after the target Fcab is accepted.
 In July 2021, a side letter was executed to the Company's agreements with F-star, which confirmed the completion of the research services performed by F-star Ltd that were funded by the Company.
-The Company recognized \$0.1 million, \$1.2 million, and \$1.1 million in research and development expense related to the funding of F-star Ltd activities under development plans during the years ended December 31, 2021, 2020, and 2019, respectively.
+The Company has not recognized research and development expense related to the funding of F-star Ltd activities under development expense related to the funding of F-star Ltd activities under development expense related to the funding of F-star Ltd activities under development expense related to the funding of F-star Ltd activities under development plans during the years ended December 31, 2022, but recognized \$0.1 million and \$1.2 million in research and development expense related to the funding of F-star Ltd activities under development plans during the years ended December 31, 2021 and 2020, respectively.

-6. Collaboration Agreements
+5. Collaboration Agreements